Hendrix-CS/csci150/labs/pygame.md

 ### Step 3.1: Animation

 With the faces being drawn by an object, we can now make these objects move.
-Add new attributes to your `Face`, called `velocity_x` and `velocity_y`, to capture the velocity of the `Face`.
+Add new fields to your `Face`, called `velocity_x` and `velocity_y`, to capture the velocity of the `Face`.
 For now, initialize them to 1, so they will be moving at a speed of 1 pixel per update.